github/choosealicense.com/CONTRIBUTING.md

 We love Pull Requests!
 Your contributions help make ChooseALicense.com great.

+Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.md).

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Getting Started